-Don’t forget to file your 2017/2018 Free Application for Federal Student Aid (FAFSA) beginning January 1, 2017.
-You may still submit a 2016/2017 year FAFSA to be considered for an Unsubsidized Stafford loan, and the Graduate Research Fellowship.
+Don’t forget to file your 2018/2019 Free Application for Federal Student Aid (FAFSA) beginning October 1, 2017 (this is NEW).
+You may still submit a 2017/2018 year FAFSA to be considered for an Unsubsidized Stafford loan, and the Graduate Research Fellowship.
 The CSULB Priority Deadline for 2018/2019 is March 2, 2018 (10pm west coast time).
 This deadline is VERY IMPORTANT to be considered for State University Grant (SUG), Perkins Loan and Federal Work Study (FWS).

 There’s a web page that explains “Satisfactory Academic Progress” (SAP) and how your unit cap is determined – there have been some additional changes to the SAP policy:

 Be aware that the Office of Financial Aid is keeping a very watchful eye on units attempted – including undergraduate units.
 It is advised not to take any 100-400 level courses (especially 100-200 courses – see the PACE discussion under the “Information Specific to Post- Baccalaureate Students” on the SAP page), unless specifically instructed to do so by me (such as required prerequisites).
 A couple of our students have told me that Financial Aid has threatened not to fund undergraduate units.
 Please let me know if you have any questions about this, or check with the Financial Aid Office.
-Please note: I’ve been told that there are changes coming to SAP, but what those changes may be wasn’t explained – it could very well have been the “PACE” measurement discussed on the SAP page: https://www.csulb.edu/depts/enrollment/financial_aid/sap_policy.html
+Please note: I was told that there were changes coming to SAP, but what those changes were wasn’t explained – it could very well have been the “PACE” measurement discussed on the SAP page: https://www.csulb.edu/financial-aid/understanding-satisfactory-academic-progress-sap

 A reminder that the Enrollment Services office sends notices via email.
 The system will use the email address you have listed on your MyCSULB account.
 If you do not receive your registration notice shortly before registration begins for the next term, please check to make sure that the email account you’re most likely to check your mail through is listed correctly on MyCSULB.
 You can also look up your registration appointment via your MyCSULB account.